 Hudson Bay Store in Buffalo Narrows, early 1940's.

-The store appears to have just been recently built or moved to this location,
+The store appears to have just been recently built or moved

 people on the front steps are unidentified.

-(Courtesy of Adele Grieve).
+(Photo courtesy of Adele Grieve).

 Maglaire Morin ran the H.B.C. store at Clear Lake in the 1950's.
 In 1956, he took a barge loaded with food and dry goods out to Frobisher Lake to act as a floating store to the fishermen supplying Waite Fisheries.
 In 1945, two new stores were opened in the community.
 One of these was operated by Dave LeChasseur and an ex-policeman by the name of McLeod.
 This was the Northern Traders store.